 To prevent scour at the outlet, use a flow transition structure, such as a lined apron or plunge pad, to absorb the initial impact of the flow and reduce the velocity to a level that will not erode the receiving channel or area.
 Design embankments and spillways in accordance with the state regulations for Dam Safety (302 CMR 10.00).
 All extended dry detention basins must have an emergency spillway capable of bypassing runoff from large storms without damaging the impounding structure.

 Provide a public or private right-of-way access for maintenance that is at least 15 feet wide with a maximum slope of 5:1.
-Make sure this access extends to the forebay, safety bench, and outflow structure, and never crosses the emergency spillway, unless the spillway has been designed for that purpose.
+Make sure this access extends to the forebay, safety bench, outflow structure and entire perimeter.
+The access way need not cross the emergency spillway, unless the spillway has been designed for that purpose.
 Use vegetative buffers around the perimeter of the basin for erosion control and additional sediment and nutrient removal.

 Maintenance